diia-open-source/ios-diia/README.md

 ## How to contribute

-The Diia project welcomes contributions into this solution; please refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for details
+The Diia project welcomes contributions to this solution; please refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for details

 ## Licensing